About Tilia Services

 BSc.
 BA.
 DipLA

-Amanda Davey trained as a geographer and landscape architect.
-Combining the two skill-bases in her daily work is very important to her and brings a breadth of understanding to her contributions to projects.
-She has a wide appreciation of the issues of today’s landscape and a diversity of skills that she uses to interpret and research both the designed and the natural form of the British Landscape.
+With a training as a geographer and landscape architect I find that combining the two skill-bases in my daily work is very important and brings a breadth of understanding to the projects I get to work on.
+I have a wide appreciation of the issues of today’s landscape and a diversity of skills that to use to interpret and research both the designed and the natural form of the British landscape.

-Amanda has been a keen photographer since childhood, and has a diverse portfolio of images of landscape architecture, gardens, international sites and wildlife.
+I have been a keen photographer since childhood, with a diverse portfolio of images of landscape architecture, gardens, international sites and wildlife.

-This increased diversity of experience and interests was augmented by working on key projects such as The Good Roads Guide and The National Map of England (now known as the Joint Map of England).
+This increased diversity of experience and interests included working on key projects such as The Good Roads Guide and The National Map of England (now known as the Joint Map of England).